foundation-model-stack/fms-acceleration/plugins/framework/README.md

         peft:
             quantization:
                 auto_gptq:
-                    # everything under hear will be passed to plugin
+                    # everything under here will be passed to plugin
                     # when instantiating
                     ...
     ```